 The algorithm contained two typos in Eq.
-(7) in the original citation.
+(7) in the original citationPage 153, 1.
 A corrected form of these equations is presented in Karl Martin's 2002 PhD thesis.
 PyAbel uses the corrected version of the algorithm.

 For more information on the PyAbel implementation of the three-point algorithm, please see issue #61 and Pull Request #64.